stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

       }
 </style>

 It has now been a week since I first read the testimonials by the Solidarity & Rage/Seeds of Solidarity collective, which affected me deeply.
 It's been a time of intense self-reflection and emotional processing, greatly aided by conversation and the [resources](https://www.whoisstephenreid.com/resources-and-recovery) suggested by the collective.
-Whilst in time there may be more I can share, for now I would like to respond to the collective's requests as a follow up to my [first blog](https://stephenreid.net/blog/2021/06/11/response-to-allegations-by-whoisstephenreid.html).
+I would like to respond to the collective's requests as a follow up to my [first blog](https://stephenreid.net/blog/2021/06/11/response-to-allegations-by-whoisstephenreid.html).

 *Publicly acknowledge the serious harms outlined in the testimonials, the patterns of behaviour, and the deep hurt they have caused.*